osism/release/notes/3.0.0/NOTES.md

 * Use of own NetBox image with pre-installed plugins
 * Flower, a dashboard for Celery, was added as a service on the manager
 * In the testbed, all hostnames were changed to publicly resolvable entries (``testbed.osism.xyz``)
+* Grafana dashboards from osism/kolla-operations are now automatically imported into Grafana

 ## Removals